 The difference between RGB and CMYK

-Our system does accept RGB color files and automatically converts them to their CMYK (Cyan, Magenta, Yellow and Black) equivalents for printing, but the color conversion is not always perfect.
+Our system accepts RGB (Red, Green and Blue) color files.
+It will automatically convert them to their CMYK (Cyan, Magenta, Yellow and Black) equivalents for printing.
+But color conversion is not always perfect.

 Converting RGB to CMYK

-Unfortunately, RGB can’t be converted to CMYK directly.
-When switching from light to ink, some RGB colors become impossible to reproduce in CMYK.
-If a printing company claims they can print in RGB, alarm bells should start going off!
+Unfortunately, you cannot convert RGB to CMYK colors directly.
+When switching from light to ink, some RGB colors are impossible to reproduce in CMYK.

 But color conversion is still possible.
-Our conversion guide will step you through the process in a convenient, easy-to-read format.
-Before submitting any artwork, you will have full color control when printing, including manually adjusting tricky colors.
+Our conversion guide will demonstrate how to do this in an easy-to-read format.
+Before submitting any artwork, you will have full-color control when printing, including manually adjusting tricky colors.

-Offset printing has two main ways to produce black: standard black and rich black.
-Standard black is standard because it only uses black (the K in CMYK).
-Rich black, on the other hand, uses a mix of Cyan, Magenta, Yellow and blacK to create a richer, more intense color.
+Litho printing has two main ways to produce black: standard black and rich black.
+In CMYK printing, standard black only uses black ink.
+Rich black, by contrast, uses a mix of Cyan, Magenta, Yellow and Black to create a richer, more intense color.
 Note that when converting from RGB or grayscale to CMYK - you will get rich black in your prints.

-Color can look different on your screen compared to a printed page, because screens are backlit, whereas print reflects color.
+Colors on a screen appear different compared to those on a printed page.
+Screens emit light, whereas print reflects it.
 Your choice of paper and finish can also affect the appearance of your colors.

-CMYK always blends four colors of ink (cyan; magenta; yellow; and key, or black), which can produce very slight color variances between runs, and incredibly small color variances within different copies on the same run.
-If color is critical to your project, please get in touch with our print experts and we’ll give you the guidance you need to get the results you want.
+CMYK ink can produce very slight color variances between print runs - and minute color variances within different copies on the same run.
+If color is critical to your project, contact us, and our print experts will give you the guidance you need to get the desired results.

-In offset printing, very subtle color gradients can get lost, especially when ink saturations are very high.
-When this happens, your artwork could end up looking darker than it appears on the computer screen.
+In litho printing, very subtle color gradients can get lost, especially when ink saturations are very high.
+When this happens, your artwork can look darker than it appears on the computer screen.

-If your ink saturation values are too high overall, the printed result will appear darker than expected.
-This is especially true with deep blues and blacks.
-They may look incredible on a backlit screen, but will appear much darker in print if your overall saturations begin to exceed 300%.
+If your ink saturation values are too high, the printed result can also appear darker than expected.
+This result is especially true with deep blues and blacks.
+You may like how they appear on a backlit screen, but they can appear much darker in print if your overall saturations exceed 300%.

-In the case of single-color saturations, light ink coverage under 10% may not print at all, while coverage over 90% may turn out as a solid color.
+In the case of single-color saturations, light ink coverage under 10% may not print at all, while over 90% coverage may produce a solid color.
 But our ink saturation and density guide will explain how to avoid extreme values and ensure every detail of your print is visible.